djeada/Parallel-And-Concurrent-Programming/README.md

 ## Hardware

+Different ways of achieving parallelism:

- Inside the processor (instruction-level parallelism, multicore)
+* Within the processor (instruction-level parallelism, multicore).
-• Through multiple processors in one machine (multiprocessing)
+* Using several processors in the same machine (multiprocessing).
-• Through multiple machines (multicomputer)
+* Using various machines (distributed computing, multicomputer).

 ### A single-core CPU

-* Every step of the program is converted to instruction
+* Every step of the program is converted to a binary instruction(s).

      print(3) ---> 0110 1010 (Hex: 6A)

- * Codes are specific for the given architecture
+* The codes are tailored to the individual CPU architecture.
- * All codes form an instruction set
+* All codes combine to produce an instruction set.

-          CPU <===> RAM

-  * From hardrive to system memory (RAM)
+* The program is first loaded into system memory (RAM) from the hard drive.
-  * From system memory over a bus to CPU
+* The instructions are then sent from system memory to the CPU via a bus.
-  * Once a program is loaded into CPU it's going down the queue (pipeline) of instructions.
-Executing one at at ime.
+* Once a program is loaded into the CPU, it moves down the queue (pipeline) of instructions, which are executed one at a time.
-  * CPU uses different components (ALU and so on) inside it to execute the instructions
+* To execute instructions, the CPU employs many components (ALU, for example).
-  * At the heart of the CPU there is a clock
+* The clock determines the speed of the CPU.

-### Today's CPU
+### A multi-core CPU

-* designed to handle multithreading easily
+* Intended to handle multithreading easily.
-* hyper threading was one of the early ideas
+* Hyper-threading was one of the early concepts for improving multithreading efficiency.
-* hyper threading was duplicating the pipelines for the threads (quicker but not everything in parallel(
+* The pipelines for the threads were being duplicated in hyper-threading (it was effectiveliy quicker but not everything could be executed in parallel).
-* Multi-Core: everything is duplicated (pipeline and execution engine)
+* The term "multi-core" refers to the fact that everything is replicated (pipeline and execution engine).

-* Multi CPU - the best solution
+### Graphics Processing Unit (GPU)

+* Intended to do linear algebra computations efficiently.
+* Potentially contain hundreds of cores.

 ### Shared memory architectures